ColoradoChristianUniversity/CIS-230-SP24/Week 1 Ethics, Micah Bissell/Week05.md

 ### <b>Response 3: Reject the Code Entirely, Give Zero Credit</b>

 #### Pros-
+Follows the policy, heavily discourages future plagiarism, gives no credit for work that was not done by the student

 #### Cons-
+Could be seen as overly harsh, could discourage student too much very early in the semester, likely negatively impacts interpersonal relationship with student

 #### Dialog-
+You: "Hey [Student], I noticed while grading your assignment this weekend that it was copied from an online tutorial."

+Student: "Yes it was, I'm sorry for doing that.
+What happens now?"

+You: "I'm sorry, but I have to give you a zero on the assignment.
+Plagiarism isn't okay and I hope this serves as a good reminder for you moving forward."

 #### Biblical Reference-
+"The Lord detests lying lips, but he delights in people who are trustworthy." -Proverbs 12:22

 #### First Principle-
+Abiding by the letter of the law is always at least a safe bet, and in this case the letter of the law says to give the student a failing grade as a warning that plagiarism can't be tolerated.
+Effectively, this option follows the rules exactly how they should be followed.
+The student did not do the work and thus should not get the credit, and officially should not get another chance.
+This choice reflects all of this.

 ## My Choice